“Cheap funeral”. It’s not a dirty word.

 To the contrary, we’ve received hundreds of emails from people who have said that they were under strict instructions from their loved one to spend as little on their funeral as possible.
 More disappointingly, we’ve also heard stories of individuals who, though they wanted to arrange a cheap funeral, were guilted by funeral directors into spending much more than they wanted to.
 Funeral directors for the most part do amazing and important work for our communities, but there will always be a few bad eggs.
 If you need to arrange a funeral soon, it’s worthwhile reading our guide on how to spot a bad funeral director.

 You should also check to see whether you’re eligible for any assistance with funeral costs.
+Additionally, while taking on debt to cover expenses can be risky, you might want to understand your options when it comes to funeral loans.

 Let’s take a look at some of the options you have when it comes to arranging a cheap funeral.